Ectoin: Der Extremophilen-Wirkstoff für empfindliche Haut

 For mild to moderate atopic dermatitis, studies show comparable efficacy to weakly potent corticosteroids – without skin atrophy or systemic effects.
 Severe eczema still requires medical treatment.

-First measurable effects on TEWL and redness are shown in studies after 2–4 weeks.
+First measurable effects on TEWL and redness appear in studies after 2–4 weeks.
 Structural barrier improvements require 6–12 weeks.

-Ectoine is produced biotechnologically through the fermentation of halophilic bacteria – a nature-identical, sustainable process, not a synthetic one.
+Ectoin is produced biotechnologically by fermentation of halophilic bacteria – a nature-identical, sustainable process, not a synthetic one.

 Conclusion

-Ectoine represents a new category of skincare active ingredients: bio-based, multifunctional, excellently tolerated.
-For sensitive, reactive skin – and anyone who wants to proactively protect their skin.
+Ectoin represents a new category of skincare active ingredients: bio-based, multifunctional, excellently tolerated.
+For sensitive, reactive skin – and all who want to protect their skin proactively.

 References